xyrise/gid/README.md

 ## Requirements

-`gid` requires no libraries or external dependencies other than the CMake build system and a C99 compiler.
+`gid` requires no libraries or external dependencies if using the pre-built binaries.
+If building, it simply requires a working C99 compiler (or MSVC) and the CMake build system.

 ## Building